 A lot of dog owners will say their dog is happy to just sleep while they’re away.
 However, this is not always the case.
 In many cases, dogs sleep when left alone because it’s the only thing to do – not because they want to.
 Additionally, they may also spend a lot of time staring out the window, or laying down, bored.

 Dogs that spend too much time alone can also develop separation anxiety.

 You don’t need to quit your job to take care of your dog full time, but you should be mindful of how long they’re spending home alone.

 Some people recommend getting another dog so they can keep each other entertained.
 Socializing with other dogs is hugely important, but bringing a second dog into the home might lead to two bored dogs rather than one.
-Dogs depend on their humans, and their relationship to them is very different from their relationship to other dogs.
+Dogs depend on their humans, and their relationship with them is very different from their relationship with other dogs.

-If your work days are long and unpredictable, you could also consider a doggie daycare.
+If your workdays are really long and unpredictable, you could also consider a doggie daycare.
 This way your dog can socialize with others and you can be sure they’re being cared for.